aniketpanjwani/academic-kickstart/content/project/newspaper-strikes/index.md

 ## Tools/Techniques Used

 + I use Python to process raw data digitized from newspaper yearbooks on newspaper technology.
-As an example, a typical example of the data on newspaper technology looks like this:
+As an example, a typical example of the raw data on newspaper technology looks like this:

-'''
-Tapesetters 4AKI-Autofape; Teletype Setters- 4AKI; Cold Type &Photo Comp 2COM-2961 HS, 1COM-4961, 1COM-ACM-9000; 1COM-IV, JCOM-7200,: OCR Equipment 1 COM.
-PLATE","2C0M-2961, 2CD-4961
+`Tapesetters 4AKI-Autofape; Teletype Setters- 4AKI; Cold Type &Photo Comp 2COM-2961 HS, 1COM-4961, 1COM-ACM-9000; 1COM-IV, JCOM-7200,: OCR Equipment 1 COM.
+PLATE","2C0M-2961, 2CD-4961`
-'''

 + Processed data of the above form is stored in a PostgreSQL database on AWS RDS.
 + Regression models are estimated using STATA.